 One of our recommended Gear S2 apps makes a return as a pre-installed app on the S3, and again, it's a bit of a surprise hit.
 You might not think watches were made for reading news, but Flipboard makes it work well, distilling stories down to the need-to-know facts.
 You can then tap a button to open the full story on your phone should you want to dig into the meat of it.

 Glympse's function is simple: let people know where you are.
 Say you're meeting friends in an unknown part of town, simply send them your GPS location through the app and they'll be able to get to you.
 The Gear app simply lets you do it faster.
 You can also request a friend's location by tapping a different icon.
 We likey.

-Not the official version, but this replica is a surprisingly good fit on Samsung's watch, which despite having a significantly smaller screen, lets you command with a lot of precision.
+Not the official version, but this replica is a surprisingly good fit on Samsung's watch, letting you command with a lot of precision.
 It can get a bit juddery now and then, but nothing that will spoil the endless fun of carving airborne watermelons.
 And it's free - fruity bonus.